Sant'Agnese fuori le mura: History

 The catacombs are on three levels, dating from the 2nd to the 5th centuries; part of the highest level dating to the 2nd century can be visited by a guided tour.
 Though no paintings remain in place, there are a number of inscriptions and engraved images of interest.
 Many more inscriptions line the large staircase leading from the main convent above to the church.

 It is in this church that on the feast day of St. Agnes (January 21), two lambs are specially blessed, usually by the pope after a pontifical high Mass; their wool is later woven into pallia, ceremonial neck-stoles sent by the popes to newly elevated Metropolitan-archbishops to symbolise their union with the papacy.

 The church was assigned to the Canons Regular of the Lateran by Pope Innocent VIII in 1489; and they continued to serve it after Pope Clement XI made it a parish church in 1708.
 It is the headquarters of the primaria sodality of the Children of Mary, founded here in 1864.

+On March 4, 2026 it was announced a bust of Jesus Christ which has been in the basilica for centuries had been re-attributed to Michelangelo.